AdaCore/learn/content/courses/Guidelines_for_Safe_and_Secure_Ada_SPARK/chapters/guidelines/object_oriented_programming/oop07_ensure_local_type_consistency.rst

 changed.
 However, these postconditions are not class-wide so they are not inherited by subclasses.

-Now, in a subclass Square, the operations are overridden so that setting the width also sets the height to the same value, and vice versa.
+Now, in a subclass :ada:`Square`, the operations are overridden so that setting the width also sets the height to the same value, and vice versa.
 Thus the overridden operations do not maintain type consistency, but this fact is neither detected at run-time, nor could SPARK verify it statically (and SPARK is not used at all in these versions of the packages).